 Climbers put their feet through a lot: cramped shoes, constant pressure, sweat, and friction.
-But while everyone talks about split tips and calluses, foot skin is often ignored—until it’s too late.
+But while everyone talks about split tips and calluses on their hands, feet are often ignored, until it’s too late.

 Chalk is one of the most misunderstood tools in climbing.
 It can boost friction and confidence, or destroy your skin if used the wrong way.
 This article will help you choose the right chalk for your skin and climbing style while avoiding common mistakes.